nishat-supty244/dlh-cyber_security/blue_team/1x02_the_weak_links/9-osint_hunt.md

-# 9. The OSINT Hunt
+# The OSINT Hunt
-This supplement identifies additional vulnerabilities discovered through **Open Source Intelligence (OSINT) research** that were not identified during the original vulnerability scan.
-These findings demonstrate the importance of combining automated scanning with vendor advisories, cloud security reviews, and external threat intelligence.
+This report presents additional vulnerabilities identified through **Open Source Intelligence (OSINT) research** that were not detected during the original vulnerability scan.
+These findings demonstrate security gaps that can exist outside traditional vulnerability scanning coverage, particularly in **network appliances, cloud identity platforms, and backup infrastructure**.

 ---